Betcha Didn’t Know Your Old Clarisonic Brush Heads Could Do THIS!

 Thank you to Jennifer for this frugal Clarisonic brush head hack!
 We love this simple tip since it reuses pricey brush heads to extend their usage AND makes cleaning detailed pieces a bit easier!

-Do you have a funny, “Hip”, or unique photo or tip to share?!
-Head on over here and fill out the form.
-Every Friday, we post one photo, submitted by a Hip2Save reader (view all past submissions here), that gives us a glimpse into their frugal lifestyle or simply makes us smile.
-If your photo is published on Hip2Save, we’ll email you a $10 Amazon e-card!
+Do you have a funny, “Hip”, or unique tip to share?!
+Fill out our Happy Friday form.
+Every Friday, we post one submission by a Hip2Save reader (view past submissions) that gives us a glimpse into their frugal lifestyle or simply makes us smile.
+If yours is published on Hip2Save, we’ll email you a $10 Amazon eGift card!